 3. If a person is leaking urine, they definitely need kegel exercises (pelvic floor strengthening).

 We have discussed this in the past in other blog posts, but this really is a very common misconception I often have to fight with my patients.
 Urinary incontinence is a failed system, not just a failed muscle.
 From a musculoskeletal standpoint, a person needs a well-functioning pelvic floor muscle group, abdominal muscles, hip muscles, diaphragm and low back muscles.
 People need strong, but flexible muscles that tighten when they need to and relax when they need to.
 If a person has a shortened, irritated pelvic floor, they may have just as much difficulty holding back urine as the person with a weak pelvic floor.
 It is important to trust your physical therapist to prescribe the specific exercises necessary to help YOU.

 4. If a person has tried “kegel exercises” and they did not work, Pelvic PT won’t be able to help them.

 As a Pelvic PT, I take great offense to that… I mean, honestly, do you think I would need a doctoral degree, 100+ hours of additional continuing education, and a board specialization to teach a person Kegel exercises?
 That all to say, rehabilitation for the pelvis is much more involved than simply strengthening a muscle group.
-It involves restoring function—improving muscular support around the pelvis, improving behavioral/dietary habits, and re-training body movements to allow for optimal organ and structural function.
+It involves restoring function.
+Like, improving muscular support around the pelvis, improving behavioral/dietary habits.
+And re-training body movements to allow for optimal organ and structural function.

 5. If your mother/grandmother/great-grandmother also had constipation/urinary incontinence/diarrhea/etc., then it must be genetic and can’t be helped.